Snowflake-Labs/sfquickstarts/site/sfguides/src/h2o/h2o.md

 H2O Driverless AI is an artificial intelligence (AI) platform for automatic machine learning.
 Driverless AI automates the most difficult data science and machine learning workflows such as feature engineering, model validation, model tuning, model selection, and model deployment.
 Modeling pipelines (feature engineering and models) are exported as standalone scoring artifacts.

 This tutorial presents a quick introduction to the Driverless AI platform on Snowflake.
-Our goal is to build a classification model that predicts whether a Lending Club customer will default on their loan.
+Our goal is to build a classification model that predicts whether a LendingClub customer will default on their loan.

-[Enter more color about use case here, image would be gereat]

 We will use Snowflake and Driverless AI to: